Goals of the Journalism Minor:

 At the end of this program, students will be able to:

-- Present a variety of the news and reporting formats pieces that demonstrate critical thinking standards of accuracy, clarity of writing, depth and fairness.
+- Understand how to write and present a variety of stories that demonstrate critical thinking standards of accuracy, clarity of writing, depth and fairness.

-- Present news and reporting pieces with precision and accuracy from the perspective of a discipline.
+- Write news and reporting pieces with precision and accuracy from the perspective of a discipline

 Minor Program Requirements